OfficeDev/script-lab/README.md

 Experiment with the Office JavaScript API without ever leaving Excel, Outlook, Word, or PowerPoint! **Get [Script Lab](https://appsource.microsoft.com/product/office/WA104380862) for Excel, Word, and PowerPoint, or [Script Lab for Outlook](https://appsource.microsoft.com/product/office/WA200001603), free from Microsoft AppSource**.

-> **Note**: Script Lab was re-written from the ground up in 2018 on a brand-new technology stack, including React and Fabric React.
+> **Note**: Script Lab was rewritten from the ground up in 2018 on a brand-new technology stack, including React and Fabric React.
 For the older version of Script Lab 2017, see more [below](#2017).

 ## Topics